TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 fileTarget
 ----------

+.. container:: table-row

+   Property
-..  confval:: fileTarget
+         fileTarget

-    :name: config-fileTarget
+   Data type
-    :type: target
+         target

+   Description
          Default file link target.
-Used by :ref:`typolink` if no fileTarget is set.
+Used by typolink if no fileTarget is set.